Fine print in Trump solar tariff holds some good news for Tesla

 Tesla uses solar cells in its nascent solar roof tile business.
 The tiles generate electricity without the need for a traditional panel.
 Tesla also has plans to build conventional panels using imported cells for its U.S.-based residential installation business, which it also hopes to grow over the coming years.

-Tesla said on Tuesday it expects to be able to import “some or all of our non-U.S. cells for Solar Roof and solar panel modules free of tariffs.”
+Tesla expects to be able to import foreign cells for its tile and panel businesses free of tariffs thanks to the large exemption for cells, a source familiar with the company’s operations said on Tuesday.

 Only 500 MW worth of solar cells were imported into the United States in total last year, according to the Solar Energy Industries Association, a fifth of what is being exempted from Trump’s tariff.